 Welcome to our website - find out about our services – visit our store.

 Barnett & Solomon have published on their own behalf, as well as for their clients.
 Their publishing services include research, writing, book design and publishing.
 In 2015, FotoMacher – Examining Lives with Jewish Eyes was produced to accompany Frank's fine art photography exhibit at the Oregon Jewish Museum and Center for Holocaust Education.
-Their 2016 publication, All American Toy Co. – All American Toys for All American Boys, became the basis for their forthcoming exhibit at the Oregon Historical Society Museum, scheduled to open September 13, 2019.
-That year they also published Photography In My Bones – Half a Century of Images by Frank Barnett that was the 2017 recipient of the Independent Publishers Award, Silver Medal in Photography.
+Their 2016 publication, All American Toy Co. – All American Toys for All American Boys, was the basis for their exhibit at the Oregon Historical Society Museum, that ran from September 10, 2019 through January 26, 2020.
+A revised edition of that title received the Independent Publishers Award, 2020 Silver Medal in Popular Culture.
+In 2016 they also published Photography In My Bones – Half a Century of Images by Frank Barnett that was the 2017 recipient of the Independent Publishers Award, Silver Medal in Photography.
 In 2019 Barnett & Solomon created an installation of vintage Salem photographs for Doneth & Sturdivant Wealth Advisors, and published an accompanying book that documented the firm's photography installation.
-Presently, Barnett & Solomon are photographing, researching and writing Dancing In Two Worlds – Strong Hearts, Determined Spirits, scheduled for publication in the fall of 2020.
+Presently, Barnett & Solomon are preparing their next exhibit, The Odyssey of the Historic Jantzen Beach Carousel – from Leavenworth, Kansas, to Portland, Oregon – 1921 - 2012, scheduled to open November 18, 2022, at the Oregon Historical Society Museum.

 "Like Avedon, Barnett sought access to unusual and edgy, outsider subjects including the Angola Prison Rodeo performers at the Louisiana State Penitentiary, nursing home patients, and his late wife during her two-year losing battle with cancer.
 He pointed to his trip to Angola as emblematic of his inclination to photograph, like other Jews, out on the edge of things – among the dispossessed, the outcasts, and the hopeless in our midst.